-The Hebrew word used for “living creature” is רֶמֶשׂ (remeś) and does not actually mean ALL creatures in general, but all creatures in a specific group of CLEAN ANIMALS to be hunted which verse 2 hints at.
+The Hebrew word used for “living creature” is רֶמֶשׂ (remeś) and, although in modern Hebrew this means "insect", in biblical Hebrew it refers to all living creatures.
+However, it does not actually mean ALL creatures in general, but all creatures in a specific group of CLEAN ANIMALS to be hunted which verse 2 hints at.
 It does not refer to wild predatory beasts and domesticated flocks and herds.
 It is NEVER used in the sense of “all creatures”, but instead to one category only.
 This category refers only to the category of creatures which were the prey of hunters and of predatory beasts such as: wild cattle, antelope, deer, and gazelle which are all on the clean list found in Leviticus 11 and Deuteronomy 14.
 The phrase should actually say, “Every clean creature that lives is food for you, I have given you all, as I gave the green plants.”

 Before the Flood the Creator told Noah, “Of all the clean beasts take with you seven pairs, a male and his female; and of the beasts that are unclean two, a male and his female; and of birds of the heavens seven pairs, male and female, to keep offspring alive on the face of all the earth” (Genesis 7:2,3).
 There were only one pair of each unclean beast upon the ark, but seven pairs of clean beasts.
 This is a teaching that gets missed a lot in modern Christianity.
 All these creatures upon the ark were kept alive.
 Genesis 6:19, 20 says: